cycleworm/Upload2Cloud/README.md

 ![Image of Shortcut Entry](https://github.com/cycleworm/SiaSkynet-SendTo/blob/master/docu/sendTo_shortcut.png)

-Which a right click in the windows explorer on any file you can choose -> **send to** --> **- Upload to Skynet** Then the applicatio will start i a small window.
+Which a right click in the windows explorer on any file you can choose -> **send to** --> **- Upload to Skynet** Then the application will start in a small window.

 ![Image of Shortcut Entry](https://github.com/cycleworm/SiaSkynet-SendTo/blob/master/docu/app_start.png)

 As soon as the upload is done the link will be shown in the window.
 With copy link you can copy the link into your clipboard.
-Which Open Link your default browser will popup and open the link in a new tab.
+With Open Link your default browser will popup and open the link in a new tab.

 ![Image of Shortcut Entry](https://github.com/cycleworm/SiaSkynet-SendTo/blob/master/docu/app_finished.png)